criyle/go-judge/README.md

 ### Command Line Arguments

+Server:

 - The default binding address for the executor server is `:5050`.
 Can be specified with `-http-addr` flag.
 - By default gRPC endpoint is disabled, to enable gRPC endpoint, add `-enable-grpc` flag.
 - The default binding address for the gRPC executor server is `:5051`.
 Can be specified with `-grpc-addr` flag.
+- The default log level is debug, use `-silent` to disable logs or use `-release` to enable release logger (auto turn on if in docker).
+- `-auth-token` to add token-based authentication to REST / gRPC
+- By default, the GO debug endpoints are disabled, to enable, specifies `-enable-debug`
+- By default, the prometheus metrics endpoints are disabled, to enable, specifies `-enable-metrics`

+Sandbox:

 - The default concurrency is `4`, Can be specified with `-parallelism` flag.
 - The default file store is in memory, local cache can be specified with `-dir` flag.
-- The default log level is debug, use `-silent` to disable logs or use `-release` to enable release logger (auto turn on if in docker).
 - The default CGroup prefix is `executor_server`, Can be specified with `-cgroup-prefix` flag.
-- `-auth-token` to add token-based authentication to REST / gRPC
 - `-src-prefix` to restrict `src` copyIn path (need to be absolute path)
 - `-time-limit-checker-interval` specifies time limit checker interval (default 100ms) (valid value: \[1ms, 1s\])
-- `-output-limit` specifies size limit of POSIX rlimit of output
+- `-output-limit` specifies size limit of POSIX rlimit of output (default 256MiB)
+- `-extra-memory-limit` specifies the additional memory limit to check memory limit exceeded (default 16KiB)
 - `-cpuset` specifies `cpuset.cpus` cgroup for each container
 - `-container-cred-start` specifies container `setuid` / `setgid` credential start point (default: 10000)
     - for example, by default container 0 will run with 10001 uid & gid and container 1 will run with 10002 uid & gid...